canonical/dotnet-source-build/README.md

 # Building .NET from source for Ubuntu
 [![License badge for GNU General Public License v3.0](https://img.shields.io/badge/License-GPL--3.0-informational)](https://github.com/canonical/dotnet-source-build/blob/main/LICENSE)

+> [!CAUTION]
+> The current state of the project is still highly experimental and untested.

 Home of the .NET source build effort for Ubuntu platforms.
 This Repository includes all the code needed to build .NET Debian source packages that target Ubuntu 22.04+

 ## Releases